cc32d9/bdata.one/eosio-activity.md

 The [database schema](https://github.com/cc32d9/eosio_activity_db/blob/master/eosio_activity_tables.psql) consists of a set of tables for every chain, with blockchain name as a prefix:

+* `SYNC` contains the last processed block number for every chain.
 * `%%_CONTRACTS` lists all known contracts
 * `%%_NEWACCOUNT` stores the account creation history
 * `%%_DAILY_COUNTS` has daily counters for every contract, action and authorizer